Crownpoint, New Mexico: History

-In 1912, Crownpoint was founded by Samuel F. Stacher as an Indian Agency to serve the Navajo People in the Pueblo Bonito Agency of Northwestern New Mexico.
-A school house, agency office and power house were first built to accommodate future planned establishments.
+Crownpoint was founded in 1912 by Samuel F. Stacher as an Indian agency to serve the Navajo people in the Pueblo Bonito Agency of northwestern New Mexico.
+A school house, agency office and power house were built to accommodate future planned establishments.

 Chief Becenti, a local Navajo headman, is one of the first documented leaders of the area.
 He resided north of Crownpoint, where later in the 1930s a small community would be named after him, called Becenti Lake.

 In June 1965, Crownpoint was recognized as a local chapter government sub-unit of the Navajo Nation government.
 There are a total of 110 Navajo chapters across the Navajo Nation.
-The Crownpoint chapter serves as the center of Eastern Navajo Agency and many tribal offices are located in the community.
+The Crownpoint chapter serves as the center of Eastern Navajo Agency, and many tribal offices are located in the community.